Val-d'Isère: GEM Altigliss Challenge

 Val d'Isère is the location of the annual winter sporting event GEM Altigliss Challenge which is organised by Grenoble School of Management.
 Each February over 1000 students from 30 Grandes écoles of France participate in the week-long skiing and snowboarding event which takes place in Val d'Isère.

 Popular culture

 When the characters Edina and Patsy in the British sitcom, Absolutely Fabulous tried to go skiing, they chose Val d'Isère.

 Although the movie Les Bronzés font du ski (French Fried Vacation 2) has been a great success in France, only a few people are aware that it was shot in Val d'Isère.

 In 1994, a video game named after the resort, Val d'Isere Championship was released for the Super NES, after it was featured in an episode of GamesMaster.
 Another game called Val d'Isère Skiing and Snowboarding was released for the Atari Jaguar in 1995.

 Val d'Isère has referenced in the film adaptation of Me Before You, having been changed from Courchevel.

+Val d'Isère has also appeared in the mobile skiing and snowboarding game Grand Mountain Adventure 2, as a skiable mountain with challenges and competitions.